-- Our clinics and appointment schedulers will ask you the same screening questions about symptoms and COVID-19 exposure that our hospitals do when you call. (see questions above).
+- Our clinics and appointment schedulers will ask you questions about the following symptoms when you call for an appointment::

-- If you do come to the clinic, we will screen all patients and visitors there, and we may take temperatures as well.
+- If you do come to the clinic, we will screen all patients and visitors with the same questions as above.

 Visitor Restrictions at MultiCare Hospitals and Clinics

 - We strongly encourage all patients and visitors to wear their own masks to our facilities for use during their visit.
 We will provide masks to those arriving without them.

 - No visitors will be allowed for hospital patients with suspected or confirmed cases of COVID-19 (patients 17 and under are allowed one parent or caregiver in a 24-hour period).

 - Hospital visiting hours will be restricted to 8am - 8pm.